Morgan set to retire from international cricket

 Under Morgan, England won the 2019 World Cup and reached the top of the one-day and Twenty20 rankings.

-The 35-year-old, who took charge of the T20 side in 2012 and one-day side in 2014, has struggled for form and fitness in recent times.
-Jos Buttler is the favourite to replace him.
+The 35-year-old, who took charge of the T20 side in 2012 and one-day side in 2014, has struggled for form and fitness in recent times, with Jos Buttler the favourite to replace him.

 England face India in a three-match T20 series starting on 7 July, while the T20 World Cup in Australia begins in October.